Ground rent: England and Wales

 The Commonhold and Leasehold Reform Act 2002 and associated regulations now govern the form of notice that needs to be issued to collect ground rent.
 Previously there had been a problem with some landlords sending confusing or dishonest demands for payments to tenants.

-Under the terms of a lease agreement, the freeholder (the outright owner of the land or property) grants permission for a leaseholder to take ownership of the property for a specified period of time.
+Under the terms of a lease agreement, the freeholder (the outright owner of the land or property) grants permission for a leaseholder to take possession of the property for a specified period of time.
 This could range from 21 years to 999 years, and during this time, the leaseholder will pay ground rent to the freeholder.
 Freeholders lease property primarily for the initial premium paid by the original leaseholder for granting the lease; but in addition ground rent (often a token amount) will be payable over a long term, and this may be an attractive fixed income investment for some types of investor.
 The final sanction available to a landlord faced with a leaseholder in breach of the lease due to the failure to pay the service charges, ground rent or administration charges, is to forfeit the lease and to repossess the house or flat.
 To do this the landlord must first serve a valid notice under section 146 of the Law of Property Act 1925 – a Notice of Seeking Possession.
 However, the landlord cannot serve a section 146 notice where the amount of service charges, administration charges or ground rent owed (or a combination of all of these) unless the unpaid amount is more than £350 or consists of, or includes, an amount that has been outstanding for more than three years.

-There are a number of companies which specialise in buying ground rents for long term investment from landlords who want to sell their ground rents.
+There are a number of companies which specialise in buying ground rents for long-term investment from landlords who want to sell their ground rents.
 Normally they focus on purchasing reversionary ground rents, either for initial income or for the opportunity of a reversion of the underlying property at some point in the future.
 The value of ground rents is affected by the rent review pattern on future income increases, the value of the underlying property, the unexpired lease length, and whether marriage value is applicable.

 Before selling ground rents, statute obliges the transactional parties to serve Section V notices on the long leaseholders.
 This gives them a two-month period in which to respond.
 Upon expiry of this, a transaction can proceed within 12 months at the price stated on the notice or higher.
 The only case in which such notices are irrelevant is for exchange of contracts on the sale and purchase of the ground rent of flats before 50% of them were sold.
 This then allows for the sum to pass and ground rent rights in return, even after all the flats are sold, without individual notices.
 However the rentcharge buyer is wise to note the pending contract on the freehold title.